2025 Arkansas First-Time Homebuyer Programs and Loans

 ---|---|

-Conventional | Have good credit and stable income. |
+Conventional | Have good credit and stable income |

-FHA | Require more lenient credit requirements and lower down payment options. |
+FHA | Require more lenient credit requirements and lower down payment options |

-VA | Are military service members, veterans, or family to one. |
+VA | Are military service members, veterans or family |

-USDA | Have a low-to-moderate income and seek affordable housing in rural areas. |
+USDA | Have a low-to-moderate income and seek affordable housing in rural areas |

-Home price trends in Arkansas metro areas
+Home price trends in Arkansas’ major areas

 Is there a first-time homebuyer tax credit in Arkansas?